Car Modding, Car Tuning, and the Science of Horsepower: Volumetric Efficiency

 When you're happy, overwrite the old VE table in your bin file or whatever file your software uses to upload to the car and then do a PCM write, making sure to restore PE mode if you're done tuning.
 If supported, you should also clear the fuel trim memory because you have a new tune and you don't want it using values from the old tune.
-Before you road scan your car again you will need to teach the car the new values which involves a couple hours of varied driving, similar to what you did during the last road scan.
+Before you road scan your car again, you will need to teach the car the new values which involves a couple of hours of varied driving, similar to what you did during the last road scan.
 Then you can repeat the whole process or call it a day if you're satisfied.
 You will know when you're done if the LTFTs in all cells settle between +/- 3.
 For some, they're not happy with +/- 3 but shoot for +/- 1.
 It's up to you.

 Experimenting With Volumetric Efficiency

-Volumetric Efficiency is the foundation of a good performance tune so it's imperative that you understand what it means and how to keep it under control.
-Some tuning companies offer widgets or tools to compute all the VE values for you based on your road scan columns but the above procedure will always work, if you don't have access to these tools.
+Volumetric Efficiency is the foundation of a good performance tune, so it's imperative that you understand what it means and how to keep it under control.
+Some tuning companies offer widgets or tools to compute all the VE values for you based on your road scan columns, but the above procedure will always work, if you don't have access to these tools.
 If your car is or looks to make a lot of horsepower, sooner or later you're going to consider using your VE tables instead of MAF tables.
 I encourage you to read the automotive forums and learn from the experiences of others who have VE tuned their cars.
 Their wisdom can make life a lot easier and less expensive for you.

-If you're just tinkering with your daily driver, you can do a VE tune for fun, just to learn something or see how it affects the car but it's not necessary and the MAF is usually the preferred method of controlling fuel.
+If you're just tinkering with your daily driver, you can do a VE tune for fun, just to learn something or see how it affects the car but it's not necessary, and the MAF is usually the preferred method of controlling fuel.
 Since the MAF only becomes a liability at high rates of flow, you shouldn't damage or remove it unless you fall into that category because it provides redundancy in case of a sensor failure and some cars will run in "limp" mode when the MAF is disconnected, hurting the car in other ways.
-As always, use good judgement and I'll see you on the track!
+As always, use good judgment and I'll see you on the track!